tylerjusfly/azure-devto-hackathon/README.md

-## Hello World, Behold My Dev.To Azure Hackathon
+## Hello World, Behold My Dev.To Azure Hackathon (runners up project)
 # This an API though with PUG as its templating engine.

 ## Fuctionalities